nuta/kerla/README.md

 - Supports x86_64.
 - Docker-based initramfs build system.

-Read [HACKING.md](https://github.com/nuta/penguin-kernel/blob/main/HACKING.md) for instructions on building from source, running on emulators, etc.
+***Check out [my blog post](https://seiya.me/blog/writing-linux-clone-in-rust) for motivation and my thoughts on writing an OS kernel in Rust.***

-## Demo: SSH into Penguin!
+## Demo: SSH into Kerla!

-You can play with Penguin over ssh.
+You can play with Kerla over ssh.
 Your login is not visible from others (except me): we automatically launch a dedicated microVM on Firecracker for each TCP connection.

 ```
-$ ssh penguin.seiya.me TODO:
+$ ssh kerla-demo.seiya.me
 ```

 If you found bugs or missing features, let me know on GitHub issues :)

 ## Running a Docker Image (experimental)

-You can run a Docker image as a root file system (not as a container!) on Penguin Kenrel instead of our initramfs built from `initramfs` directory.
+You can run a Docker image as a root file system (not as a container!) on Kerla Kenrel instead of our initramfs built from `initramfs` directory.

 For example, to run [nuta/helloworld](https://hub.docker.com/r/nuta/helloworld) image ([Dockerfile](https://gist.github.com/nuta/4c9ecd0d1a401dc5be88095bea5a991a)), try the following command: